 Other green gemstones include Aragonite, Azurite-Malachite, Chrysocolla, Gahnite, Mali Garnet, Hiddenite, Idiocrase, Green Opal, Prehnite and Olive Quartz.

 Grouping gems by color is a fairly complex affair, not only because it is impossible to precisely define the hue displayed by each example of a specific gemstone, but also because many gemstones cannot be classified under a single color, for a variety of reasons.
 First of all, we have precious stones that display particular optical effects, such as color change.
-Alexandrite is an excellent example of a gemstone with this property, as it may appear green-blue in natural light, but red in incandescent lighting; just like the sought after Zultanite, which can shift from kiwi green to raspberry red.
-In addition to color change, other phenomena such as adularescence or opalescence give other bluish-white gemstones a surface shine; consider the mysterious rainbow Moonstone or the Opals, which are particularly sought after thanks to their rainbow flash (play of color).
-Mother of pearl or Labradorite, on the other hand, are in this section because of their iridescence, an optical effect where light is diffracted into the colors of the rainbow by the gemstone itself, resulting in a colorful play that changes depending on the angle of observation.
-In addition to optical effects, we have the bicolor gems, precious stones which enclose two different varieties within the same crystal, such as the Bicolor Amethyst or the unique Ametrine, a wonderful blend of Amethyst and Citrine.
+Alexandrite is an excellent example of a multicolored gemstone, as it may appear green-blue in natural light, but as a dark red gemstone in incandescent lighting; just like the sought after Zultanite, which can shift from kiwi green to raspberry red.
+In addition to color change, other phenomena such as adularescence or opalescence give other light blue gemstones a surface shine; consider the mysterious rainbow Moonstone or the Opals, which are particularly sought after thanks to their rainbow flash (play of color).
+Mother of Pearl or Labradorite, on the other hand, are in this section because of their iridescence, an optical effect where light is diffracted into the colors of the rainbow by the gemstone itself, resulting in a colorful play that changes depending on the angle of observation.
+In addition to optical effects, we have the bicolor gems, precious and semi-precious stones which enclose two different varieties within the same crystal, such as the Bicolor Amethyst or the unique Ametrine, a wonderful blend of Amethyst and Citrine.
 Third, this group includes all precious stones that Nature has not seen fit to give a single distinctive property, making each one even more special and inimitable.
 The inclusions, colored bands and infiltration of chemical elements foreign to the crystal structure are a few examples of how some of these more unique and unrepeatable gemstones are created.
 Within the Quartz family, there are many varieties defined based on the inclusions present in the crystal; Tourmaline Quartz is formed when dark inclusions of Tourmaline are inserted into the clear Quartz crystal, while the rare Medusa Quartz is so named for the inclusions of rutile and neon blue dendrites, which recall the body of the jellyfish it is named for.

 Bi Colour Amethyst